ribs.archives.ArrayStore

 Maintains a set of arrays that share a common dimension.

 The ArrayStore consists of several fields of data that are manipulated simultaneously via batch operations.
-Each field is a NumPy array with a dimension of (capacity, ...) and can be of any type.
+Each field is an array with a dimension of (capacity, ...) and can be of any type.

 Since the arrays all share a common first dimension, they also share a common index.
 For instance, if we retrieve() the data at indices [0, 2, 1], we would get a dict that contains the objective and measures at indices 0, 2, and 1, e.g.: